alexanderdickson/inputLabel/README.md

 Allows you control of the classes added to the elements required.
 The defaults are listed below in the example code.

     $('input').inputLabel({
+            // Added to all labels processed
             labelClass: 'input-label',
+            // Added to input elements that have been processed
             labeledClass: 'input-labeled',
+            // Added to the wrapper element that contains the input and label
             wrapperClass: 'input-wrapper'
     });